telliott99/MyMath/int2+-apps/moments.rst

     I = R^2 \sum_i m_i = MR^2

-For a disk, we imagine adding up the contribution for a series of rings with increasing radius.
+For a disk, we imagine adding up the contributions for each of a series of rings with increasing radius.
 At radius :math:`r`, the circumference of the ring is :math:`2 \pi r`, and the area of the ring is :math:`2 \pi r \ dr`.
 The mass per unit area is :math:`M/\pi R^2` so the mass of each ring is

 .. math::